IQ404/study-notes/README.md

 [dos.GL](https://docs.gl/) is a mostly useful (but sometimes confusing) website to check the information about OpenGL functions.

+## Currently Unclassified Notes

+- In OpenGL, `0` often represents the ID for non-existent object.
+So, we often use `0` for detaching.

 ## What is OpenGL

 - OpenGL, in itself, is a specification (function declarations) acting as an API to control GPU.